presslabs/gitfs/README.md

 ## Development

-You can find more documentation on [gitfs docs page](https://www.presslabs.org/gitfs/docs/).
+You can find more documentation on [gitfs homepage](https://www.presslabs.com/code/gitfs/).

 ### Contributing

-Development of gitfs happens at http://github.com/PressLabs/gitfs.
+Development of gitfs happens at http://github.com/presslabs/gitfs.

-Issues are tracked at http://github.com/PressLabs/gitfs/issues.
+Issues are tracked at http://github.com/presslabs/gitfs/issues.

-Python package can be found at https://pypi.python.org/pypi/gitfs/.
+The Python package can be found at https://pypi.python.org/pypi/gitfs/.

 You are highly encouraged to contribute with code, tests, documentation or just sharing experience.